guitar gift guide Line 6 HX Stomp Review

 Keep in mind, you can use the HX Stomp as a stand alone effects unit into your existing amp without all of the amp and cab sims.
 It’s super versatile for just about any application you can think of.

-Dialing up a Killer Guitar Tone
+Dialing up a Great Guitar Tone with the HX Stomp

 I immediately dialed up a great utility rock sound using the “Placater” model, based on a Friedman 100 watt amp.
 Then I added nice hall reverb and a vintage analog delay.
 I chose a 4-12 Marshall style cabinet with a Shure SM57 on a Celestion speaker.
 Instant rock guitar bliss.